Aventyret/solarplexus/docs/guide/config.md

 The id (as long as it doesn't collide with an already-exisiting attribute), name and choices can be anything you'd like.
 See more on the next page on how to work with templates.

 ## Configuration attributes for default templates
-The following attributes are only meaningful when you use Solarplexus' default templates.
+The following attributes are only required (and meaningful) when you use Solarplexus' default templates.

 ### noOfGridCols
 _int_ - The number of columns (when screen with allows) the post grid will consist of.